iYadavVaibhav/stem/docs/2-Data-Engineering/apache-kafka.md

 ## Event Driven Architecture

 Is a modern application design pattern that is based on concept of loose-coupling and message-driven interaction.
-It is useful in large real-time dataasets.
+It is useful in large real-time datasets.

 **What is an Event?**